 I need ideas on decorating an office door for Christmas, with a Harley theme.
 I am looking for something to really get everyone's attention.

 By Ann L

-Do a Harley with Santa on it, but have the handlebars be threeD and come out of the door with stuffed white gloves attached Santa's hand.
+Do a Harley with Santa on it, but have the handlebars be 3D and come out of the door with stuffed white gloves attached as Santa's hands.
 Make arms of red felt, stuffed and attached to the gloves.
 These gloved arms would also be coming out of the door.

 Each year we decorate our office doors in the law firm where I work.
 I cant come up with anything this year.
 Any ideas?
 Something funny or cute would be nice.

 not sure what kind of law you practice? if specialty, could 'personalize' a bit beyond this, but how about an image - drawing, paper picture/image, or flat-nearly flat cloth Santa, knocking at your door? it could be a back view of Santa most easily, close to life-size or not, one white gloved hand up knocking, near your name tag, the other hand behind his back with rtorn up red bag of gifts?
 Rudolph with band aid on his nose and bandage on a leg?
 This keeps it to Santa so is more 'holiday' vs Christmas.

 For the past three years my husband's co-workers have decorated their doors.
 They have someone not connected to the business come in and judge and there are cash prizes.
 This year they are having a "theme".
 Every door has to have something to do with a Christmas song.
 I think this would be extremely funny, but he had already decided to do "Silent Night".
 Anyway, my idea is "Do You Hear What I Hear?" and just have a lot of ears on the door...plain human ears, ears with an earring, ears with a hearing aid, and even animal ears, like sheep, cows, dogs, cats, etc. I know, I have a warped sense of humor, but I think it would be funny!